What do these acronyms mean?

 quantities of drawings.

-What is 3D wireframe design?
+What is 3D wireframe modeling?

 Drawing with 3D line entities.
 The model can be complex but it can only be